• There are no suggestions because the search field is empty.

 • Stay in contact with your child’s school and reach out to teaching professionals for help with schoolwork and behavioral issues.

-• Schedule video calls with your children’s grandparents and other relatives to help maintain a sense of normality for all of you.
+• Schedule video calls with your children’s grandparents and other relatives to help maintain a sense of connection.

-• Have a family member entertain your children over video for a spell so you can squeeze in that online grocery order.
+• Have a family member entertain your children for a spell so you can squeeze in that grocery run.

-• Make these SOS calls regularly to help balance life.
+• Reach out for help and support regularly to help balance life.

 Balance Life When Juggling Work and Parenting